gribok/notepad-plus-plus-yang-language/README.md

 Definition of keywords is based on [RFC7950](https://tools.ietf.org/html/rfc7950) for YANG 1.1 (contains [RFC6020](https://tools.ietf.org/html/rfc6020) as well).

 ## Getting Started
-This instruction will get you a setup for YANG syntax-highlighting and auto-completing in Notepad++.
+This instruction will get you a setup for YANG syntax-highlighting and auto-completion in Notepad++.

 ### Prerequisites